How Much Should I Keep in Checking?

 How to check (...get it? 😉)

-Follow these steps to determine how much you should have in checking to cover your monthly expenses, without fear of going into overdraft:
+Follow these steps - in either your budget or account register - to determine how much you should have in checking to cover your monthly expenses, without fear of going into overdraft.

 Now you know that you have enough in your checking account to cover your monthly expenses!